LaunchCodeEducation/lchs/src/chapters/booleans-and-conditionals/exercises.rst

 -------------------------

 Use the logical ``and``, ``or``, and ``not`` operators in the following exercises.
-Once again, if you are not assigned to a repl.it classroom or Trinket course, access the Part B starter code here: `repl.it <https://repl.it/@launchcode/Conditional-Exercises-Part-B-1>`__ or `Trinket <https://trinket.io/python/923476a25b>`__.
+Once again, if you are not assigned Trinket course, access the Part B starter code here: `repl.it <https://repl.it/@launchcode/Conditional-Exercises-Part-B-1>`__ or `Trinket <https://trinket.io/python/923476a25b>`__.